 Research tells us that children with special needs are at an increased risk of abuse.
 There are fewer signs and indicators and more possible explanations.
 Children with communication difficulties may be especially vulnerable.
-As all children at the nursery have Special Educational Needs relating to autistic spectrum disorders and/or communication difficulties, it is particularly important that staff are vigilant of any changes to a child's usual behaviour (and/ or caregivers) and share any concerns.
+As all children at AES have Special Educational Needs.
+Autistic children present with communication, interaction, sensory and cognitive differences that mean it is particularly important that staff are vigilant of any changes to a child's usual behaviour (and/ or caregivers) and share any concerns.